Nokia claims it has moved ahead of Huawei in 5G orders

 Customers are increasingly wanting to Nokia to furnish their next-generation core networks, either to have dual sourcing for the most delicate parts of their networks or to swap existing providers, Guillen claimed.

 "It's a little early to quantify that, but in recent weeks we are starting to see that happening," Guillen, president of customer operations, told Reuters.

 Guillen said there has been particular interest from European countries that have been debating the role of Chinese vendors in their networks.

 "Where we are starting to see traction is in countries where there are debates," Guillen said.

-Nokia said 22 of its 5G deals are with named customers such as T-Mobile, Telia and Softbank.
-It has won 12 new 5G orders since late March.
+Nokia claimed 22 of its 5G offers are with called consumers such as T-Mobile, Telia and Softbank.
+It has actually won 12 new 5G orders since late March.